Table of Contents

 print(f"Currency: {currency.tag}, Rate: {currency.text}")

-Looping Over The Response in JSON using Python
+Looping Over the JSON Response in Python

 To loop over the JSON response in your Python code